 - National Perinatal HIV Consultation and Referral Service

-The Perinatal Hotline provides free, 24-hour, seven-days-a-week clinical consultation and advice on HV testing in pregnancy; treating HIV-infected pregnant people and their infants; and preventing transmission during labor and delivery and the post-partum period.
+The Perinatal Hotline provides free, 24-hour, seven-days-a-week clinical consultation and advice on HV testing in pregnancy; treating HIV-infected pregnant women and their infants; and preventing transmission during labor and delivery and the post-partum period.

 - 888-448-8765 or visit NCCC Perinatal HIV